awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 Next, you create two organizational units \(OUs\) in your new organization and place the member accounts in those OUs\.

 **[Step 3: Create the Service Control Policies](#tutorial-orgs-step3)**
-You can apply restrictions to what actions can be delegated to users and roles in the member accounts by using service control policies \(SCPs\)\.
-An SCP is a type of organization control policy\.
+You can apply restrictions to what actions can be delegated to users and roles in the member accounts by using [service control policies \(SCPs\)](orgs_manage_policies_scp.md)\.
 In this step, you create two SCPs and attach them to the OUs in your organization\.

 **[Step 4: Testing Your Organization's Policies](#tutorial-orgs-step4)**
 You can sign in as users from each of the test accounts and see the effects that the SCPs have on the accounts\.

-None of the steps in this tutorial incur costs to your AWS bill\.
+None of the steps in this tutorial incurs costs to your AWS bill\.
 AWS Organizations is a free service\.

 ## Prerequisites<a name="tut-basic-prereqs"></a>